 - Entrants give their express permission that winning entries will be published in the magazine and may also be used for promotional and educational purposes.

-Fiction: Clear plot development and well-defined characters are expected; also limit of 1800 words.
+Fiction: Clear plot development and well-defined characters, setting, and theme are expected; also limit of 1800 words.

-Poetry: Whether free verse, blank verse, rhymed or metered verse, poetry should make a point, state emotion, or relate an experience.
+Poetry: Whether free verse, blank verse, rhymed or metered verse, poetry should make a point, state emotion, or relate an experience with originality and impact.

-2D Traditional Media: Original paintings, drawings and hand-made prints including pen, pencil, woodcut, etching, screen print, charcoal, oil, colored pencil, pastels, water color, and acrylic creations, both black & white and color.
+2D Art: Original paintings, drawings and hand-made prints including pen, pencil, woodcut, etching, screen print, charcoal, oil, colored pencil, pastels, water color, and acrylic creations, both black & white and color.
 Originality, composition, good craftsmanship, printability, and impact are expected.

-3D Art: Entries include but are not limited to pottery, ceramic, sculpture, assemblages, recycled materials and reliefs that protrude at least 1/8 inch off the surface Photographs of the art (front and side view required) may be uploaded online instead of bringing it in.
+3D Art: Entries include but are not limited to pottery, ceramic, sculpture, assemblages, recycled materials and reliefs that protrude at least 1/8 inch off the surface.
+Photographs of the art (front and side view required) should be uploaded online.
+Originality, composition, good craftsmanship, printability, and impact are expected.

 Digital Art: This graphic art category includes computer-generated art or extensively manipulated photographs in order to create special effects.
-Photography with only minor adjustments should be entered in one of the photography categories.
+Photographs with only minor adjustments should be entered in one of the photography categories.

 If there are only minor adjustments to a photograph such as corrections to exposure, white balance, color saturation, and cropping, it’s considered regular photography and should be entered in either the color or B&W photography category.